Moduli spaces of codimension-one subspaces in a linear variety and their tropicalization: Tropicalizing the locus of codimension-one subspaces

-Tropical linear spaces play the role of linear subspaces in tropical geometry, and generalize tropicalizations of classical linear subspaces, as we describe below.
-Let $K$ be a field with a non-Archimedean valuation, e.g., $K \coloneqq \CCt$ the field of Puiseux series, and consider the $n$-dimensional vector space $V\coloneqq K^n$.
-Suppose $W$ is an $m$-dimensional linear subspace of $V$ with Pl\"ucker coordinates $P \in \PP^{\tbinom{[n]}{m}-1}$, and let $p \in \TP^{\tbinom{[n]}{m}-1}$ be the tropical Pl\"ucker vector obtained by taking the coordinatewise valuation of $P$.
-Then the tropicalization (i.e., the coordinatewise negative of the valuation) of the linear subspace $W \subset V$ is precisely the tropical linear space $L(p)$.
+Tropical linear spaces play the role of linear subspaces in tropical geometry, and generalize tropicalizations of classical linear subspaces.
+As above, let $K$ be a field with a non-Archimedean valuation, and consider the $n$-dimensional vector space $ K^n$.
+Suppose $X$ is an $m$-dimensional linear subspace of $K^n$ with Pl\"ucker coordinates $P \in \PP^{\tbinom{[n]}{m}-1}$, and let $p \in \TP^{\tbinom{[n]}{m}-1}$ be the tropical Pl\"ucker vector obtained by taking the coordinatewise valuation of $P$.
+Then the tropicalization of the linear subspace $X \subset K^n$ is precisely the tropical linear space $\mathcal{L}(p)$.
 Tropical Pl\"ucker vectors arising as valuations of classical Pl\"ucker vectors are called {\em realizable}, and they form the {\em tropical Grassmannian} $\trop(\Gr(m,n)) \subset \Dr(m,n)$.
-If $W$ is defined over a subfield on which the valuation is zero (e.g., in the case of the Puiseux series, over $\mathbb{C}$), the tropicalization of $W$ is a fan called the \emph{Bergman fan}.
-It only depends on the underlying matroid of $W$.